otvam/pypeec/docs/content/method.rst

 * Two different approaches can be used to solve the equation system.

-  * direct - The electric and magnetic equations are solved together.
+  * Direct solver - The electric and magnetic equations are solved together.
-  * segregated - The electric and magnetic equations are solved separately.
+  * Segregated solver - The electric and magnetic equations are solved separately.

 * Different sparse factorization algorithms are available for the sparse preconditioner.